dbrekau/docker-xonotic/README.md

 # xonotic-docker
-Simple Dockerfile for xonotic based on alpine edge.
+Simple Dockerfile for Xonotic based on Alpine Linux edge.

+Have a look at the docker-compose.yml if you need an example for running two instances of Xonotic.